Unleash/unleash-client-node/README.md

 -   **strategies** - Custom activation strategies to be used.
 -   **disableMetrics** - disable metrics
 -   **customHeaders** - Provide a map(object) of custom headers to be sent to the unleash-server
+-   **timeout** - specify a timeout in milliseconds for outgoing HTTP requests.
+Defaults to 10000ms.

 ## Custom strategies